Want to learn a little more about the countries of the world? Take a look at these 25 super interesting facts about Switzerland!

 - The capital is Bern which has an area of 19.9 square miles (51.6 square kilometres) and a population of 1.031 million (2018).

-- Their largest city is Zurich.
+- However, the largest city in Switzerland is Zurich.

 - The average life span is a staggering 83.6 years!
 (2017) While Swiss men have the longest life expectancy in the world with an expectancy on average of 85.3 years.